Maxillary sinus: Maxillary sinusitis

 CT Brain showing air-fluid level in bilateral maxillary air sinuses post brain trauma.
-Maxillary sinusitis will also shows similar air-fluid collection and should be rule out from history taking.
+Maxillary sinusitis will also show similar air-fluid collection and should be ruled out from history taking.

 Maxillary sinusitis is inflammation of the maxillary sinuses.
 The symptoms of sinusitis are headache, usually near the involved sinus, and foul-smelling nasal or pharyngeal discharge, possibly with some systemic signs of infection such as fever and weakness.
 The skin over the involved sinus can be tender, hot, and even reddened due to the inflammatory process in the area.
 On radiographs, there is opacification (or cloudiness) of the usually translucent sinus due to retained mucus.

 Maxillary sinusitis is common due to the close anatomic relation of the frontal sinus, anterior ethmoidal sinus and the maxillary teeth, allowing for easy spread of infection.
 Differential diagnosis of dental problems needs to be done due to the close proximity to the teeth since the pain from sinusitis can seem to be dentally related.
 Furthermore, the drainage orifice lies near the roof of the sinus, and so the maxillary sinus does not drain well, and infection develops more easily.
 The maxillary sinus may drain into the mouth via an abnormal opening, an oroantral fistula, a particular risk after tooth extraction.